Indian Red is strikingly opaque granulating maroon earth tone made from PR101, the same pigment as Transparent Red Oxide.

 This Daniel Smith-specific color is a warm, semi-opaque, granulating light tan that turns other colors into gentle pastels.
 Derived from the Titanium White pigment PW6, this is a soft dove color that looks at home in landscapes.

 I like granulation now, so this is part of my effort to revisit colors I previously wrote off because of the granulation.
 Last week, I did Potter’s Pink for the same reason.

 Goethite Brown Ochre is a highly granulating, low-tinting-strength yellow ochre, made with the traditional yellow ochre pigment PY 43.
 Jane Blundell includes it as one of the fourteen colors in her Ultimate Mixing Palette.

 Warning: Be careful to look at pigment numbers.
 Some brands, like Mission Gold, call their PB15 Phthalo Blue “Cerulean.”
-Don’t make the mistake I did when I first started painting, and get “Cerulean Hue” (from Da Vinci or any other brand), made from Phthalo Blue + white.
+Don’t make the mistake I did when I first started painting, and get “Cerulean Hue” (from Da Vinci, Cotman, etc.), made from Phthalo Blue + white.
 PB15 is not the same color, and will not have the same granulation/magic/mixing properties.